Open-PMC-18M: A High-Fidelity Large Scale Medical Dataset for Multimodal Representation Learning

 \subsection{Vision-Based Subfigure Extraction}

-To enable scalable extraction of subfigures from biomedical compound figures, we trained a transformer-based object detection architecture, Dynamic Anchor Box DEtection TRansformer (DAB-DETR) \citep{liu2022dabdetr}.
-Prior work of \citet{lin2023pmc} trained a DETR model on MedICaT \citep{subramanian2020medicat} with only 2,069 manually annotated compound figures.
-In contrast, we trained our model on a large-scale synthetic dataset of 500,000 compound figures, the first of its kind in the biomedical domain.
+To extract subfigures from biomedical compound figures with high accuracy at scale, we trained a transformer-based object detection model based on the \emph{Dynamic Anchor Box DEtection TRansformer} (DAB-DETR) architecture \citep{liu2022dabdetr}.
+Prior work of \citet{lin2023pmc} trained a DETR model for the same purpose on MedICaT \citep{subramanian2020medicat} with only 2,069 manually annotated compound figures.
+In contrast, we trained our model on a large-scale synthetic dataset of 500,000 compound figures, which we explain below.
+This dataset is the first of its kind in the biomedical domain.
 We use DAB-DETR as it improves upon the original DETR model by learning dynamic anchors as queries, resulting in improved localization and faster convergence \citep{liu2022dabdetr}.

-\paragraph{Synthetic Data Formation.} To train a subfigure extraction model at scale, we generate a synthetic dataset by reversing the subfigure extraction process: rather than decomposing existing compound figures, we programmatically construct new ones by composing multiple single-panel biomedical images into compound layouts.
+\paragraph{Synthetic Data Formation.} To train a subfigure extraction model, we generate a synthetic dataset by reversing the subfigure extraction process: rather than decomposing existing compound figures, we programmatically construct new ones by composing multiple single-panel biomedical images into compound layouts.
 The key advantage of this approach is the availability of ground-truth bounding boxes for each subfigure.
-Our generation pipeline samples a layout template that specifies the spatial arrangement of subfigures.
-Each layout is defined by a set of configurable parameters, including: \begin{itemize} \itemsep{0.1em} \item \textbf{Grid Size}: Specifies a standard $m \times n$ grid or a custom arrangement for panel placement. \item \textbf{Margins}: Random horizontal and vertical spacing between panels to simulate variability in published figure layouts. \item \textbf{Labeling Scheme}: Determines how panels are annotated (e.g., using numerical, alphabetical, or compound labels like "1a" or "a-1"), and whether labels appear inside or outside panel boundaries. \item \textbf{Aspect Ratio}: Specifies a fixed width-to-height ratio applied uniformly to all subfigures. \end{itemize}
+To create diverse layouts, our generation pipeline samples a layout template that specifies the spatial arrangement of subfigures from a large number of configurations.
+Each layout is defined by a set of configurable parameters, including: \begin{itemize} \itemsep{0.1em} \item \textbf{Grid Size}: Specifies a standard $m \times n$ grid or a custom arrangement for panel placement. \item \textbf{Margins}: Random horizontal and vertical spacing between panels to simulate variability in published figure layouts. \item \textbf{Labeling Scheme}: Determines how panels are annotated (e.g., using numerical, alphabetical, or compound labels like ``1a'' or ``a-1''), and whether labels appear inside or outside panel boundaries. \item \textbf{Aspect Ratio}: Specifies a fixed width-to-height ratio applied uniformly to all subfigures. \end{itemize}